nodejs/security-wg/README.md

 ## [Charter](https://github.com/nodejs/TSC/blob/master/WORKING_GROUPS.md#security)

-The Security Working Group manages all aspects and processes linked to Node.js security.
+The Ecosystem Security Working Group works to improve the security of the Node.js Ecosystem.

 Responsibilities include:
-* Define and maintain security policies and procedures for:
-  * the core Node.js project
-  * other projects maintained by the Node.js Technical Steering Committee (TSC).
 * Work with the Node Security Platform to bring community vulnerability data into the foundation as a shared asset.
 * Ensure the vulnerability data is updated in an efficient and timely manner.
 For example, ensuring there are well-documented processes for reporting vulnerabilities in community modules.
-* Review and recommend processes for handling of security reports (but not the actual administration of security reports, which are reviewed by a group of people directly delegated to by the TSC).
 * Define and maintain policies and procedures for the coordination of security concerns within the external Node.js open source ecosystem.
 * Offer help to npm package maintainers to fix high-impact security bugs.